Glossary

 AABB Standards

-In the U.S. state of California, AABB Standards are actually incorporated into state law, so all blood establishments in that state must follow the Standards regardless of whether they are AABB-accredited.
+In the U.S. state of California, AABB Standards are actually incorporated into state law, so all blood establishments in that state must follow them regardless of whether they are AABB-accredited.